 In a science circle of, say, 30 students, make two groups of fifteen students each.
-Group 1 can be assigned the acidity/ basicity test of the cleaning substances whereas group 2 can perform the cleaning tests.
+Group 1 can be assigned the acidity/basicity test of the cleaning substances whereas group 2 can perform the cleaning tests.
 Within each group, smaller groups or pairs of students can be given three to four cleaning substances to test for their acidic, basic, or neutral nature.
-Similarly for group 2, small groups or pairs can be given at least three to four cleaning substances to test for their acidic, a basic, and a neutral cleaning substance for performing the tests as per their availability.
+Similarly for group 2, small groups or pairs can be given at least three to four cleaning substances to test for their action on the tarnished copper items.
+Ideally, each small group or pair should get an acidic, a basic, and a neutral cleaning substance for performing the tests as per their availability.

-O Safety Measures!
+Safety Measures!

+DOS
-\checkmark Use hand gloves to cover hands when performing the task.

-\checkmark Use the cleaning substances carefully and in the amount mentioned in the instruction.

-✓ Use only toothbrushes (or similar scrubbing tool) for rubbing.

-\checkmark Make sure to wash hands properly with water and soap after performing the activities.

-\checkmark If any student's hand is itching, wash it with water immediately.
+- ✓ Use hand gloves to cover hands when performing the task. - ✓ Use the cleaning substances carefully and in the amount mentioned in the instruction. - ✓ Use only toothbrushes (or similar scrubbing tool) for rubbing. - ✓ Make sure to wash hands properly with water and soap after performing the activities. - ✓ If any student's hand is itching, wash it with water immediately.